The Five Opinions of Bellarmine Concerning an Heretical Pope

 Two Difficulties: How does this opinion avoid the two difficulties?
 1) By maintaining that the Church does not truly judge the Pope (i.e., with a coercive judgment), but merely determines if he is a heretic using the means Scripture itself has given us – that is, by warning him that the doctrine he holds is heretical, and giving him an opportunity to correct his position.
 2) The second difficulty is avoided by noting that Church does not authoritatively or directly depose him, but only does so indirectly by the vitandus declaration, which renders him incapable of exercising the office.
 The moment the Church is legally separated from the Pope, Christ Himself authoritatively deposes him by severing the bond that unites the man (matter) to the Pontificate (form).
 Only then can the Church “judges and punish” the former pope.

 5) The Fifth Opinion maintains that if a Pope becomes a “manifest heretic”, he is ipso facto deposed.
 This is the opinion Bellarmine holds, and the one Sedevacantists mistakenly believe supports their position.
 Nothing could be further from the truth.
-As noted above, the Sedevacantists hold a version of the 2nd Opinion, not the this one.
+As noted above, the Sedevacantists hold a version of the 2nd Opinion, not this one.
 Contrary to what the Sedevacantists imagine, in almost all cases this opinion does not eliminate the need for the Church to render a judgment before the Pope is ipso facto deposed.
 If he were to openly separate himself from the visible Church of his own will (i.e., publicly joined the Baptist Church), he would lose the pontificate without an antecedent judgment.
-But if he remains visibly in office, as all the recent popes have, he would not be ipso facto deposed until the proper authorities – the bishops at a council – rendered a judgment and declared him to be separated from the Church.
+But if he remains visibly in office, as all the recent popes have, he would not be ipso facto deposed until the proper authorities – the bishops at a council – had convicted him of heresy and declared him to be separated from the Church.
 Only then would he cease to be Pope - at least as far as the faithful are concerned (quoad nos), if not quoad se; and as long as he remains pope quoad nos, he retains the pontificate and his acts of jurisdiction remain valid (unless, of course, they are unjust).